glennon/subwaytopology/README.md

 # subwaytopology
-A graph dataset derived from the MTA NY subway system
+A graph dataset derived from the MTA NY subway system.

+* Still lots of work to do on it.